Automarked tasks

 Learners will also be shown any automatic feedback (displayed directly below the response area) after submitting their response.

-As a facilitator, you see the outcome for automarked tasks in the Mark column in either the Learners or Marking tabs of the Class Console.
+Facilitators see the outcome for automarked tasks in the Mark column in either the Learners or Marking tabs of the Class Console.

 The ticks and crosses shown in the Mark column are based on whether the learner got every item in the task correct (tick) or if they had one or more items incorrect (cross).

-Note: Facilitators can see the detail of exactly which items (within a task) learners had correct/incorrect by selecting View.
+Note: Facilitators can also see the detail of exactly which items (within a task) learners had correct/incorrect by selecting View.

 Did this answer your question?